Venue : Ground Flr, 13 Worcester Terrace BS8 3JW

 Click on the thumbnails below to see a larger image

 Artist and musician Vyvyan Hope-Scott creates abstract images in oil, acrylic and associated media.
 Architectural and mechanical motifs often emerge from an ambiguously-defined space, giving the pictures a landscape quality.
 There’s a tension between three-dimensional and calligraphic elements.
-In recent years he has tended to use larger canvasses, though there will be a number of smaller works at this years Arts Trail.
 Vyv’s work is influenced by a number of painters, a surprising number of whom turn out to be Spanish.

 Vyv was born in Bristol and studied music and composition at Leeds and Bristol University.
-He has shown work at RWA summer shows, Grant Bradley Gallery, Centrespace, Tobacco Factory and Innocent Gallery in Clifton.
+He regularly shows work at RWA summer shows, and also at Hidden Gallery, Grant Bradley, Centrespace, Tobacco Factory and Innocent Gallery.

 Email: [email protected]